At least 24 killed in Pakistan train station bomb blast, police say

 Image: REUTERS/Naseer Ahmed

-At least 24 people were killed and more than 40 injured in a bomb blast at a railway station in Quetta in southwestern Pakistan on Saturday, police and other officials told Reuters.
+At least 24 people were killed and more than 40 injured in a bomb blast on Saturday at a railway station in the city of Quetta in southwestern Pakistan, police and other officials said.

-Pakistan is grappling with a surge in strikes by separatist ethnic militants in Balochistan province in the south and Islamist militants in its northwest.
-A decades-old insurgency has destabilised Balochistan and created security concerns for projects trying to access the province's untapped resources.
+Quetta is the capital of Balochistan province, which is grappling with a surge in strikes by separatist ethnic militants that has raised security concerns for projects aiming to develop the province's untapped mineral resources.

-Inspector-general of police for Balochistan Mouzzam Jah Ansari said 24 people have died so far from the blast at the railway station, which is usually busy early in the day.
+Inspector-general of police for Balochistan Mouzzam Jah Ansari said 24 people died in the blast at the railway station, which is usually busy early in the day when the explosion took place.
+Many of those injured are in critical condition.

 The Baloch Liberation Army (BLA), a separatist militant group, claimed responsibility for the attack in a statement emailed to Reuters.